My Approach

 Rigorous Curiosity

-I believe in radical imagination, the power of possibility, and the urgent call to build new futures.
-Curiosity is not just the consumption of knowledge; it’s a practice of deep engagement, learning, and unlearning.
+I believe in radical imagination and the urgent call to build new futures.
+Curiosity is not just the consumption of knowledge; it’s a practice of deep engagement.
+Being curious means I will stumble.
+Redirection and ongoing cycles of (un)learning are vital parts of how I embody curiosity.
 I approach my work with earnestness and wonder, always tending to my evolving garden of practices, paradigms, and possibilities.

 Learning Lineage: KA McKercherₚ, Rachael Dietkusₚ, Octavia Butlerₐ, ismatu gwendolynₐ, Ursula K. Le Guinₐ, Dr. William Pattersonₚ, FD Signifierₐ, Colin & Samirₐ, Cole Cuchnaₐ, Brennan Lee Mulliganₐ, Roman Marsₐ, Avery Trufelmanₐ